-A typical auto insurance policy cover various safeguards or “coverages,” some of which are obligatory and others optional.
-Unless you opt-out, several coverages may be included in your insurance by default.
+A typical auto insurance policy covers various safeguards or “coverages,” some of which are obligatory and others optional.
+Unless you opt out, several coverages may be included in your insurance by default.
 Before purchasing, you should first assess which coverages are most appropriate for your requirements.
 However, to meet regulations, you may need to select more coverages than you require.
 Your agent should work with you and your needs to produce a policy that is tailored to your individual needs.

-Please don’t put yourself in the position of thinking you have coverage for somwthing something when you don’t have.
-To understand what your auto policy covers, carefully the policy carefully and be aware of the coverages.
+Please don’t put yourself in the position of thinking you have coverage for something when you don’t have it.
+To understand what your auto insurance policy covers, carefully read the policy and be aware of the coverages.

 Auto liability insurance and evidence of auto insurance are necessary under Washington state law for all car and motorbike drivers.

 This covers injuries to others, the designated driver, or the policyholder caused by you.
 It also protects you and your family members who have coverage under your insurance when you are driving another person’s automobile or motorcycle (with their permission).
 In Washington, having bodily harm liability insurance is mandatory.

 In Washington, drivers must have at least $10,000 in property damage liability insurance.
 In the event of an accident, liability coverage assists with the reimbursement of damages to another vehicle or property destroyed.
 Property damage liability usually does not cover damage to your automobile or motorcycle, which is why some drivers prefer to supplement their policy with collision coverage.